FredericaBernkastel/lambda/readme.md

-An experiment of building a web backend with Rust.
+An experiment of building a web backend with Rust and Docker.

 ### Run yourself
 ```bash